sblask-webextensions/webextension-simple-form-fill/README.md

 firefox-simple-form-fill
 ========================
-Enter text into input fields by choosing items from the context menu.
+Enter text into input fields by choosing items from the context menu or choosing from a list of matches while typing.
 New items can be added by selecting text and choosing 'Add to Simple Form Fill' or by changing the add-ons' preferences.

 This add-on is developed using the [Mozilla Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK).